glae/blog/index.md

 ### Excel, Pages, Word, PowerPoint, LibreOffice: really, why not?

-Spend time setting up the style and its consistency, using bad proprietary version system disturb me from what is important : **producing and maintaining the content**.
+Spend time setting up the style and its consistency, using unfriendly slow proprietary version system disturb me from what is important : **producing and maintaining content**.

 <small><strong>[Comment this post!](https://github.com/glae/blog/issues/new?title=Comment%20on%202019-10-16%20post&assignee=glae)</strong></small><br><br>